Written by an engineer who runs this system daily

 Common questions.

 OpenClaw (free), Obsidian (free), and Claude Code or a Claude API key.
 The guide is specifically built around this stack.
 You don't need any paid Obsidian plan โ€” the free desktop app is everything you need.
-The obsidian-sync skill is free from ClawHub.
+The core connection uses OpenClaw's built-in extraPaths config.

 About 30 minutes to get something working.
 An afternoon if you want to set up the full system including nightly consolidation and all three memory layers.
 The templates do most of the heavy lifting โ€” you're filling in blanks, not writing from scratch.

 Yes.
-Part 3 covers setting up Obsidian from scratch specifically for this use case.
+Part 2 covers setting up your foundation from scratch, including Obsidian vault structure.
 You don't need an existing vault or prior Obsidian experience.
-The guide includes a recommended vault structure you can clone directly.
+The guide includes a recommended vault structure you can use directly.

 It's ยฃ9.
-But more practically: the guide covers troubleshooting common issues in Part 7.
-If you're stuck, the templates include comments explaining what each section does and why.
+But more practically: the guide includes troubleshooting for common issues like extraPaths not indexing, restart gotchas, and the cron config that trips everyone up.
+The templates include comments explaining what each section does and why.

 GET STARTED TODAY